▷ 5 Easy Tips for Boosting Your Energy Without Caffeine

 The fact is that we consume way too many caffeinated beverages.
 Maybe you are thinking, “Who cares?”
 But have you ever considered what caffeine does to your body?

 …stimulates the production of adrenaline and gives us more energy for a short time because it increases our heart rate and blood sugar levels.
 Though this might sound like a good thing, it actually has a negative effect: our body releases adrenaline in response to what it takes to be acute stress (fight-or-flight response) and as we all know, stress is not particularly beneficial for our health.

 If you want to quit coffee from now on, we have five useful tips on how to boost your energy without caffeine.

 1. Take a cold shower

 Do you have a hard time getting going in the morning?
-Then jump in the shower.
-Even when it takes a lot of effort: take a cold shower!
-This gets your blood pumping and you are guaranteed to be wide awake afterward. 😉
+Jump in the shower.
+Even if it sounds painful: take a cold shower!
+Why would you want to do that?
+Well, there are many scientifically proven benefits of cold showers.

 Contrast showers are perfect for getting your blood pumping and strengthening your immune system.
 The only thing you have to be careful about when taking a cold shower is that you start on the right side of your body – your heart is located on the left side and by starting on the right, you avoid putting too much stress on it.